ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

-7. Enable [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-enable-redhat) on the primary and secondary clusters.
+7. Enable [Red Hat OperatorHub catalog](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-enable-redhat) on the primary and secondary clusters.

     **Note:** The Operation Hub might be enabled by default on some latest versions of the Red Hat OpenShift, so this step is optional depending on your cluster version.